Policy

 Schools must have policies and procedures available to the school community for:

-- supporting students with specific health care needs
+- supporting students with specific health care needs – Health Care Needs policy template (staff login on the School Policy Templates Portal

-A student health support plan is required for students who:
+A Student Health Support Plan is required for students who:

 - need medical or health-related support at school